 If you want to find out more about your backlinks right now, use our free backlink checker tool.

 Your own content is a major part of your SEO, content that is keyword rich is not the only goal.
 You want content that is on topic, relevant, fresh, and of value to your users.
 This also improves your chances of building links with other businesses, after all in terms of link exchanges, both parties have to offer something of value.
 To that point, the businesses that host your links should also have relevant content that is high quality.
-This is part of the whole, highly reputable, and relevant link building that is at the core of all link-building strategies, but for local businesses, it is even more important to keep users engaged and build brand trust.

 The content you create also needs to be local.
 Referencing local businesses, talking about area-specific problems, issues that customers in your area face, providing solutions to common problems, all of these types of things are all relevant and local, improving your ranking in local search by being as relevant and impactful as possible.
 Writing broad or overarching posts and blogs may be useful on the global market, but local residents want content that matters to them specifically.